elucian/bee/syntax/keywords.md

 Bee uses 51 reserved keywords to create basic statements:

 ```
-03: if, is, to
+04: if, is, to, in
 05: #driver, #library, #aspect, #timer, #precision
 09: load, alias, type, define, make, rule, clone, input, output, return
 07: read, play, write, print, alter, scrap, apply
-08: when, else, cycle, while, repeat, scan, next, ready
+08: do, when, with, quest, cycle, while, scan, trial
-07: begin, with, trial, case, error, cover, final
+10: else, case, error, other, final, match, none, repeat, next, done
 12: exit, fail, pass, stop, halt, skip, over, abort, retry, solve, resume
+03: append, update, delete, from
 ```

 **notes:**

 * You can not use these keywords as identifiers;
-* New keywords are going to be created in /draft;
+* New keywords are going to be created for /draft;

 ### Operators